Winter Castle STEAM Activity for Preschoolers

 There are endless possibilities for interpretation and innovation with this winter castle activity.

-With open-ended early learning activities, participation and engagement are more important than the outcome.
+With open-ended early learning activities like this one, participation and engagement are more important than the outcome.

 Kids can help choose materials, design the layout, and create stories around the characters who live in the castle.
 As they design and build a winter castle, kids will also build their creative and cognitive skills.